embarklabs/embark/README.md

 ```
 This will automatically deploy the contracts, update their JS bindings and deploy your DApp to a local server at http://localhost:8000

-Note that if you update your code it will automatically be re-deployed, contracts included.
+Note that if you update your code, it will automatically be re-deployed, contracts included.
 There is no need to restart embark, refreshing the page on the browser will do.

 Dashboard
 =====